TimotheeCharrierElsys/YOLO-FPGA-VHDL/docs/source/getting_started.rst

    pip install -r requirements.txt

 You are now ready to go to build the documentation.
-Go to the ``DOCS`` folder and run
+Go to the ``docs`` folder and run

 .. code-block:: bash